Grzegorzsa/jquery.swipetouch/README.md

 # jQuery.swipetouch

-Lightweit and hight performance jQuery plugin to handle touch, swipe and click events The library allows you to handle mouse and touch events independently.
+Lightweit and hight performance jQuery plugin to handle touch, swipe and click events.
+The library allows you to handle mouse and touch events independently.

 ## Usage